Claim Your: Useful

 Here's what you do

-Add a capacitor and series resistor as shown in the diagram - change the resistance depending on where you are working i.e. 50,100,300 Ohms - you don't have to be exact - use 56ohm for pcb, 120ohm for twisted pair (read parallel cable or serial cable).
+Add a capacitor and series resistor as shown in the diagram - change the resistance depending on where you are working i.e. 50, 100 or 300 Ohms - you don't have to be exact - You can find published information on-line for the characteristic impedance that your connection needs - use 56Ohm for pcb, 120ohm for twisted pair (read parallel cable or serial cable).
 If you work with RF circuits the values do have to be exact.

 For the capacitance on PCB use 33pF, twisted pair (cables) use 470pF.
 Note you may have to fiddle with these values to find the best one (using a good scope of course).